fkneier/Tutorial-for-CCIWR-Explorer/lecture/general_information/index.md

    Please read the two short sections from the documentation: "What type of information is provided by the CCIWR Explorer?" and "How is the information provided?".

-* [How is the provided information best utilized for informing local climate change adaptation processes?](https://fkneier.github.io/Tutorial-for-CCIWR-Explorer/utilized.html)
+* (Optional) [How is the provided information best utilized for informing local climate change adaptation processes?](https://fkneier.github.io/Tutorial-for-CCIWR-Explorer/utilized.html)

-   (optional) You may skip unless interested.
+   You may skip unless interested.
 (Text is taken from the Documentation page of the Explorer.)

 * ["...good title..."](https://m-earnest.github.io/course_template_diler/general_information/outline.html)